 The constitution of Sri Lanka encodes religious freedom, and the country’s legal framework, although it prioritizes Buddhism, generally does not actively discriminate against Christianity.
 However, societal discrimination, including attacks on churches and church leaders, was rampant under the previous regime, in part owing to official reluctance to identify or punish persecutors.
 In addition, on occasion, local authorities have arbitrarily restricted the ability of churches to function.
 Social tensions largely stem from the comparatively privileged place Buddhism occupies within Sri Lanka, with nationalist Buddhist monks often responsible for attacks against Christians.
 The growth of evangelical Christian denominations has provided cover for accusations of unethical—induced—conversions conducted by Christians, fanning anti-Christian sentiment within Sri Lanka.
 Attacks against Christians often come in the form of mob violence, as in the cases of a 300 person mob attacking the opening of a Roman Catholic church or a group of assailants attempting to set fire to a Christian priest’s home (the group dispersed upon their discovery).
 Under the previous regime, such attacks were met with special impunity for Buddhists in Colombo, where in March 2013 a group of roughly 100 assailants attacked congregants in an Assemblies of God Church, in response to which police ordered the cessation of church services without pursuing charges against the assailants.
 Christians, then, face occasional outburst of violence, particularly attempts by Buddhist nationalists to eliminate their places of worship.
 Notably, the government has largely failed to intervene despite its constitutional commitments to religious liberty, though Christians perceive the official support the perpetrators of such crimes received under the previous regime to have declined substantially, or even disappeared completely, under the current regime.

-A Summary of Christian Responses to Persecution in India and Sri Lanka
+A Summary of Christian Responses to Persecution in Sri Lanka

-The constitutions in both countries provide moderate protections of religious freedom, but in both locations, majoritarian religious nationalists—Hindu in India; Buddhist in Sri Lanka—demand that their religion be given special consideration while framing “foreign” religions like Islam and Christianity (the latter particularly despised for its association with colonization and globalization) as a threat to the sovereignty and identity of the nation.
-Sri Lanka’s constitution already reserves a special place for Buddhism, though some Buddhist nationalists would like to see that privilege strengthened and more widely enacted/imposed, and the state (particularly the army) regularly participates in the blatant Buddhisization of non-Buddhist space.
-Meanwhile, India’s Hindu nationalists fight to impose certain of their religious norms (e.g., prohibitions against cow slaughter and the consumption of beef) on all Indians through legislation and mob violence.
+The Sri Lankan constitution provides moderate protections of religious freedom, but majoritarian Buddhist nationalists demand that their religion be given special consideration while framing “foreign” religions like Islam and Christianity (the latter particularly despised for its association with colonization and globalization) as a threat to the sovereignty and identity of the nation.
+Sri Lanka’s constitution already reserves a special place for Buddhism, though some Buddhist nationalists would like to see that privilege strengthened and more widely imposed.
+The state, particularly the army, regularly participates in the blatant Buddhisization of non-Buddhist space.

-Both countries have considered establishing national laws circumscribing religious conversion (that are used primarily to prevent conversion away from the majority religion), and several states in India have passed them.
-Christians in both countries have been falsely charged and imprisoned, prevented from engaging in worship and/or building churches through the imposition of legal or bureaucratic hurdles, physically harassed, beaten, injured, and killed, in hundreds of documented incidents occurring with particular frequency since the end of the twentieth century.
+Sri Lanka has considered establishing national laws circumscribing religious conversion that would be used primarily to prevent conversion away from the majority religion.
+Christians have been falsely charged and imprisoned, prevented from engaging in worship and/or building churches through the imposition of legal or bureaucratic hurdles, physically harassed, beaten, injured, and killed, in hundreds of documented incidents occurring with particular frequency since the end of the twentieth century.

-Despite differing current political climates in the two countries, Christians in India and Sri Lanka are attempting to address their situation in a similar variety of ways.
-Christians in both countries have reduced the visibility and assertiveness of their evangelistic endeavors, and many have shifted their energies towards social service projects.
-To overcome legal and bureaucratic hurdles preventing their assembly and/or the construction of worship spaces, congregations in both locations have increasingly met in homes, or built churches surreptitiously, or secured permission for construction by designating the structures “service centers,” “community halls,” and the like.
-In both India and Sri Lanka, Christians have also increased their engagement with people of other faiths, investing more energetically in interfaith dialogue, celebrating non-Christian holidays, adapting elements of other religions into Christian belief and practice, and participating in collaborative, interfaith service and civil space projects with the aim of undermining the allegation that Christian charity is merely a pretext for conversion.
-Indian and Sri Lankan Christians have also increased their engagement with the political process, ever more fiercely promoting secular values and defending religious freedom, and advocating both rhetorically and legally for those negatively affected by anti-Christian currents.
+Christians have also increased their engagement with people of other faiths, investing more energetically in interfaith dialogue, celebrating non-Christian holidays, adapting elements of other religions into Christian belief and practice, and participating in collaborative, interfaith service and civil space projects with the aim of undermining the allegation that Christian charity is merely a pretext for conversion.
+Sri Lankan Christians have also increased their engagement with the political process, ever more fiercely promoting secular values and defending religious freedom, and advocating both rhetorically and legally for those negatively affected by anti-Christian currents.
 While skeptics abound, even among Christians, many of these efforts can boast of having improved interfaith relations and the lives of Christians in real and concrete (if often quite local and limited) ways.